linagora/openpaas-esn/doc/REST_community.md

 ## PUT /api/communities/{community_id}/membership/{user_id}

-Adds a new item in commnity memberShipRequests i.e. the user request to be part of the community.
+Adds a new item in community memberShipRequests i.e. the user request to be part of the community.

 Notes: